USS Jason Dunham (DDG 109) Conducts Flight Quarters

-220405-N-UP745-1058 East Mediterranean Sea (April 5, 2022) An MH-60R Sea Hawk attached to the “Vipers” of Helicopter Maritime Strike Squadron (HSM) 48 launches off the flight deck of Arleigh-Burke class guided-missile destroyer USS Jason Dunham (DDG 109) during flight operations in the eastern Mediterranean Sea, April 5, 2022.
+220405-N-UP745-2089 East Mediterranean Sea (April 5, 2022) Aviation Machinist Mate 3rd Class Tanner Patterson, from Edgewood, Tx., refuels an MH-60R Sea Hawk helicopter attached to the “Vipers” of Helicopter Maritime Strike Squadron (HSM) 48 during flight operations aboard Arleigh-Burke class guided-missile destroyer USS Jason Dunham (DDG 109), in the eastern Mediterranean Sea, April 5, 2022.
 Jason Dunham is a part of the Harry S. Truman Carrier Strike Group on a scheduled deployment in the U.S. 6th Fleet area of operations in support of U.S., allied and partner interest in Europe and Africa.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Theoplis Stewart)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Theoplis Stewart II)

 |Date Taken: